yuanjia01/yuanjia01.github.io/index.md

 If you would like to learn more about my skill set you can click [here](https://michaeleburton.github.io/about/).

 When not working you can find me rock climbing around Chattanooga Tennessee where I currently reside.
-My current projects include [Latin for Dagger (V5)](https://www.mountainproject.com/route/106342585/latin-for-daggers) and [a fun 12D](https://www.mountainproject.com/route/113431230/cock-the-hammer).
+My current projects include [The Orb (V8)](https://www.mountainproject.com/route/106036141/the-orb) and [a fun 12D](https://www.mountainproject.com/route/113431230/cock-the-hammer).
+Additionally, for the past year I have been learning French through the [Chattanooga School of Language](https://www.chattanoogalanguage.com/) and with other aides such as Duolingo, and French speaking nights with [International Cafe](https://intlcafe.io/) and the French American Chamber of Commerce of Tennessee.

 ## Professional Interests
 + Programming (Statistical or not; I previously  taught myself some [C++](https://github.com/MichaelEBurton/PPP_Cpp))